 Thursday 20 April 2017

-Free bagged compost will soon be available across Mid and East Antrim Borough.
+Free bagged compost is available across Mid and East Antrim Borough.

-Starting on Monday 8 May this will not only mark International Compost Awareness Week but also highlight Mid and East Antrim’s In Bloom campaign – just launched earlier in April.
+Starting on Monday 8 May this will not only mark International Compost Awareness Week but also highlight Mid and East Antrim’s In Bloom campaign – launched in April.

 “International Compost Awareness Week helps Council highlight how food waste is never ‘wasted’ as it is turned into a high quality product - much loved by gardeners and vegetable growers alike,” said the Mayor of Mid and East Antrim Borough, Councillor Audrey Wales MBE.